daleyjones/node-week9-code/README.md

 - [Credits](#credits)

 ## License
-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [APACHE 2.0 License](https://opensource.org/licenses/Apache-2.0).

 ## Installation
 To install the dependencies, run the following command: